metno/arcanist-support/README.md

 Note that there are a number of limitations in how foodcritic interacts with arcanist.
 Most notably, foodcritic is primarily designed to run on the entire cookbook rather than individual files; this can cause some errors (so far observed on test files.
-To minimize false positives, exclude the test directory from linting with foodcritic.
+To minimize false positives, exclude the test directory from linting with foodcritic).

 Add the following code to .arclint to use foodcritic.